LLM Debate Benchmark: Adversarial Multi-Turn Argument Under Opposition

 High-entertainment matchup examples from the current snapshot:

 This signal is diagnostic rather than decisive, but it helps show that the benchmark is producing debates judges generally find readable and engaging.
-For the chart-visible model table and example matchups, see the current entertainment report.
-That report uses the same visible model set as the charts, so its visible-matchup mean can differ slightly from the all-clean-slice mean above.
+For the model table and example matchups behind this view, see the current entertainment report.
+That report uses the same model set as the charts, so its charted-matchup average can differ slightly from the overall clean-debate average above.

-In the scatter, the x-axis is BT, the y-axis is mean entertainment/readability score, bubble size is rated matchup coverage, and grey horizontal bands show BT uncertainty.
+In the scatter, the x-axis is Bradley-Terry rating, the y-axis is mean entertainment/readability score, bubble size is rated matchup coverage, and grey horizontal bands show rating uncertainty.

 Read against the main strength rating, this view separates three cases that a single leaderboard hides: models that are strong and lively, models that are strong but comparatively dry, and models that are readable or vivid without being top-tier debaters.
 Entertainment still stays diagnostic only; it does not feed the rating.